NSNolan/LockerRoom/README.md

 When a lockbox is encrypted, a 256-bit symmetric key is generated.
 This symmetric key is used to encrypt the lockbox.
 The symmetric key is also encrypted by all of the enrolled keys and stored on disk along with the encrypted lockbox.
 If multiple keys are enrolled then multiple copies of the symmetric key are encrypted and stored on disk.
 But there is only ever one copy of the encrypted lockbox.

 When a lockbox is decrypted, the serial number of the external hardware device is used to map back to an encrypted symmetric key stored on disk.
 The private key stored on the external hardware device is then used to decrypt the encrypted symmetric key.
-Finally the now decrypted symmetric key is used to decrypt the lockbox.
+Finally the now decrypted symmetric key is used to decrypt the encrypted lockbox.
 The symmetric key is thrown away and never used for future encryption.

 ### Known Issues